gkoloventzos/liblogging/README.md

 There are 3 place holders to be used in the message.
 With strict order:

-1. file: It should be used in order to open the output file (Thus it should be first)
+1. file: It should be used to open the output file (Thus it should be first)
 2. function: The called function
 3. filename: The name of the file the function resides in